Mandur/PodIdentityHealthCheck/readme.md

   - name: <Your name>
     image: <your application image>
 ```
-NB. the example above is with wget, the test yaml with curl, both approaches work and we keep different as reference.
+NB. the example above is with wget, the test yaml with curl, both approaches work, and we keep different as reference.

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/nmiHealthCheckInInitContainer.yaml) and the [test code](cmd/nmi_health_integration_test.go).

-This is a good solution, but it does not offer any runtime protection therefore we would rather suggest to look at the next option.
+This is a good solution, but it does not offer any runtime protection therefore we would rather suggest looking at the next option.

 ### Check NMI health with a Health Probe